lmotta/expressions_qgis/README.md

 # Expressions functions for QGIS 2.8
 Functions for use in expressions editor.
-Copy the script for your QGIS profile (~/.qgis2/python/expressions/) or paste code in fuction editor of expressions.
+Copy the script for your QGIS profile (~/.qgis2/python/expressions/) or paste code in function editor of expressions.
 ## Author
 Luiz Motta